slyphix/sudoku/README.md

 # Sudoku Suite

-I actually intended to implement a Sudoku generator, but it kind of escalated into an attempt to produce a very fast Sudoku solver instead.
+I actually intended to implement a Sudoku generator, but it kind of escalated into an attempt to produce a fast Sudoku solver instead.

 All utilities are designed to use standard streams (`stdin`, `stdout`, `stderr`) to allow input/output redirection.
 Data can be piped from one utility